8 Best Crankbait Lures + Buying Guide

 It is lightweight and easy to cast long distances.
 It can also dive deep to 20 feet so gives you plenty of variety in depths throughout the water column.

 The variety of colors will help you to attract bass in all different environments and seasons.
 We strongly recommended getting different colors in your tackle box so that you can keep changing until you find the color that happens to attract bass today.
-You never know exactly what they will be looking for, so make sure you have options.
+You never know exactly what they will look for, so make sure you have options.

 Specifications